Login

 What is a Barracuda Class Dredge?

-The Barracuda Class Swinging Ladder Dredge is a hull pump swinging ladder dredge with standard discharge sizes ranging from 10 inches through 16 inches.
-Barracuda dredges have been most commonly used in waterway maintenance and lake revitalization projects.
-For more information, please consult DSC’s Barracuda page.
+The Barracuda Class Swinging Ladder Dredge, with standard discharge sizes from 10 to 16 inches, is usually used for waterway maintenance and lake revitalization projects.
+For more details, visit DSC's Barracuda page.

 What is a Marlin Class Dredge?

-The Marlin Class Mining Dredge is designed to meet the needs of deep mining deposits as an efficient tool to excavate materials.
-The Marlin can dredge depths exceeding 100 feet.
-This deep digging depth is made possible by the use of an underwater pump system with a high-torque cutter drive assembly.
-For more information, please consult DSC’s Marlin page.
+The Marlin Class Mining Dredge is designed for deep mining deposits, efficiently excavating materials at depths exceeding 100 feet.
+This is possible due to its underwater pump system with a high-torque cutter drive assembly.
+For more details, visit DSC's Marlin page.

 When does a dredge pump require more horsepower?
 On a short line or on a long line?

-When we purchase a dredge from DSC, will we receive operator training from you?
+When we purchase a dredge from DSC, will we receive operator training?

 What type of jobs do you have open at DSC Dredges?